What is the difference between a bar graph and a histogram?

 |Equal space between every two consecutive bars.||No space between two consecutive bars.
 They should be attached to each other.|

-But in both graphs, Y-axis represents numbers only.
+However, in both the graphs, the y-axis represents numbers only.
 We can understand these differences from the following figure: